-Things we want you to know: A new 2-yr, agmit. (subject to a pro-rated \$150 early termination fee for feature phones, modems and hotspot devices and a \$350 early termination fee for smartphones and tablets) required.
-Agmit, terms apply as long as you are a cisture, \$30 act, fee and credit approval may apply.
-Regulatory Cost Recovery Fee applies; this is not a tax or gymt. required charge.
-Add. fees, taxes and terms apply and vary by svc. and egmt.
-Promotional Phone subject to change.
-U.S. Cellular MasterCard Debit Card issued by MetaBank pursuant to a license from MasterCard International Incorporated.
-Cardholders are subject to terms and conditions of the card as set forth by the issuing bank.
-Card does not have cash access and can be us are subject to terms and conditions of the card as set forth by the issuing bank.
+Things we want you to know: A new 2-yr, agmt, (subject to a pro-rated \$150 early termination fee for feature phones, modems and hotspot devices and a \$350 early termination fee for smartphones and tablets) required.
+Agmt, terms apply as long as you are a cstmr, \$30 act, fee and credit approval may apply.
+Regulatory Cost Recovery Fee applies; this is not a tax or gymt. as you are a cstmr.
+S30 act, fee and credit approval may apply.
+Regulatory Cost Recovery Fee applies; this is not a fax or gymf, required charge, Add, fees, taxes and terms apply and vary by sxc, and egmt.
+Promutional Phone subject to change, U.S. Cellular MasterCard Debit Card issued by MetaBank pursuant to a license from MasterCard International Incorporated.
+Cardholders are subject to to terms and conditions of the card as set forth by the issuing bank.
 Card does not have cash access and can be used at any merchants that accept MasterCard debit cards.
 Card valid through expiration date shown on front of card.
 Allow 10-12 weeks for processing.
 Application and data network usage charges may apply when accessing applications.
-Mobile Hotspot Plans start at \$25/month.
-Customer purchases a Smartphone or Tablet of equal or greater value based on after rebate pricing at matrix pricing with data plan to receive a second device for FREE (after appropriate rebates and data plan).
+Mobile Hotspot Plans start at S25/month.
+Customer purchases a Smartphone or Tablet of equal or greater value based on after rebate pricing with data plan to receive a second device for FREE (after appropriate rebates and data plan).
 4G LTE not available in all areas.
-Pricing available in current and upcoming 2012 4G LTE markets.
+Pricing available in ournent and upcoming 2012 4G LTE markets.
 See uscellular.com/4G for complete coverage details.
-4G LTE service provided through King Street Wireless, a partner of U.S. Cellular, LTE is a trademark of ETSI.
-Android, Google Play, Gmail and Google Maps are all trademarks of Google, Inc. See store or uscellular.com for details.
+4G LTE service provided through King Street Wireless, a partner of U.S. Cellular.
+LTE is a trademark of ETSI.
+Android, Google Play, Gmail and Geogle Maps are all trademarks of Google, Inc. See store or uscellular.com for details.
 Limited time offer, while supplies last.
-Trademarks and trade names are the property of their respective owners. © 2013 U.S. Cellular PROPRE_4_5x7 CHRISTOPHER R. BROWN, DMD FAMILY AND COSMETIC DENTISTRY Orthodontics Crowns, Root Canals & Veneers NOW OPEN LATE FRIDAYS Hours: Monday - Friday 8am - 6pm Accepts most insurance, including Tenncare
+Trademarks and trade names are the property of their respective owners. ©2013 U.S. Cellular.PROPRE_4_5x7 CHRISTOPHER R. BROWN, DMD FAMILY AND COSMETIC DENTISTRY Orthodontics Crowns, Root Canals & Veneers NOW OPEN LATE FRIDAYS Hours: Monday - Friday 8am - 6pm Accepts most insurance, including Tenncare